George Vass, conductor

 Vass made his professional conducting debut at St John’s Smith Square, London in 1979.
 As Artistic Director of the Regent Sinfonia of London and more recently Orchestra Nova, he has appeared at many of the UK’s major concert halls and festivals.

-Founder Artistic Director of Nova Music Opera, he premiered Thomas Hyde’s That Man Stephen Ward (Hampstead and Highgate Festival, 2008; revival, Nova Music Opera, 2015) and, for Nova Music Opera, new chamber operas including: Sally Beamish Hagar in the Wilderness (2013), Stephen McNeff Prometheus Drown’d (2014), Cecilia McDowall Airborne (2014), Charlotte Bray Entanglement (2015), Joseph Phibbs Juliana (2018), Britten/Luke Styles Awakening Shadow (2021) and Julian Philips Looking West (2022).
+Founder Artistic Director of Nova Music Opera, he premiered Thomas Hyde’s That Man Stephen Ward (Hampstead and Highgate Festival, 2008; revival, Nova Music Opera, 2015) and, for Nova Music Opera, new chamber operas including: Sally Beamish Hagar in the Wilderness (2013), Stephen McNeff Prometheus Drown’d (2014), Cecilia McDowall Airborne (2014), Charlotte Bray Entanglement (2015), Joseph Phibbs Juliana (2018), Britten/Luke Styles Awakening Shadow (2021), Julian Philips Looking West (2022) and Ninfea Cruttwell-Reade Scenes from Under Milk Wood (2025).
 He has also conducted Britten Curlew River (Hampstead and Highgate Springfest, 2009; Nova Music Opera, 2013) and Holst Savitri (Nova Music, English Music Festival, 2010).

 Martin Smith leader